 Breaking it Down: Black Hat vs. DEFCON - Which Cybersecurity Conference is Right for You?

-UPDATE: I will be a presenter at this years Black HatA hacker who violates computer security for malicious intent or personal gain.
+UPDATE: I will be a presenter at this years Black Hat.
+See this post for details.

 The world of cybersecurityCybersecurity refers to the practice of protecting computers, networks, programs, and data from unauthorized access, damage, or attack.
 It involves a range of strategies and technologies designed to safeguard digital assets from cyber threats like hacking, viruses, and data breaches.
 Cybersecurity measures are essential to prevent sensitive information from being stolen or tampered with, and to ensure the smooth functioning of digital systems.
 This field is increasingly important in our connected world, where a lot of personal, financial, and business activities are conducted online.